-By choosing energy efficient windows, you’ll significantly reduce the amount of heat coming out of your home, and stop those chilly draughts from making you feel cold during the winter.
+By choosing energy-efficient windows, you’ll significantly reduce the amount of heat escaping from your home and stop those chilly draughts from making you feel cold during the winter.
 The cost of heating your property will reduce, which can only be a good thing for the environment, and you’ll also notice a significant improvement in the level of noise coming from outside.
 It’s a winner all round.

+U-Values are a measurement of a material’s insulation efficiency.
 You can check a window’s thermal performance by looking at its U-Value, also referred to as its U-Factor.
-It is the number that will tell you how much heat and energy a window will let through and you can gain a better idea of how the glazing will perform.
-U-Values are a measurement of a material’s insulation efficiency, and the lower the number, the better the energy efficiency is.
+It is the number that will tell you how much heat and energy a window will let through, and you can gain a better idea of how the glazing will perform.
+So, do you want a high or a low u-value?
+The lower the number, the better the energy efficiency is.

 Not all windows are made equal and unfortunately, you’re not always going to get the same insulation performance across the board.
 If you are investing in new windows, you want to be confident that the products you have chosen are going to keep the heat in and keep your energy bills down.

 What is the U-Value of Westbury Windows and Doors?

 Westbury sashes are 68mm deep and therefore can incorporate a much thicker and wider choice of energy-efficient and sound-reducing glass.
 These facts enable Westbury to offer independently tested and authorised energy-saving products with excellent whole-product U-Values.